muggy8/improbable/have-and-havenot/o3TDyzle.md

 Before me was a crowd of disapproving looking faces as I approached the benches.

-Natrually, I was the first one to return to the benches.
+Naturally, I was the first one to return to the benches.

-I sat down, once again, at the seat were I was sitting in before the fight once I got to the benches.
+I sat down, once again, at the seat where I was sitting in before the fight once I got to the benches.

 The reception was unwelcoming.

-I noticed a large number of the prospective students glaring at me as if I had just breached some end user licence agreement or something.
+I noticed a large number of the prospective students glaring at me as if I had just breached some end-user licence agreement or something.

-Adrian also returned to the benches and sortly after, I started hearing a fair bit of whispering around his general area.
+Adrian also returned to the benches and shortly after, I started hearing a fair bit of whispering around his general area.

 Soon enough, someone started whispering to me too.

-It was the girl sitting beside me named Melody who's conversation I was eavesdroping on earlier.
+It was the girl sitting beside me named Melody whose conversation I was eavesdropping on earlier.

 "Um, if it's ok to ask but, why did you do that?" she whispered.